 Besides, when you see the actual price of this builder, you'll understand that complaining is the last thing to do here.

-The only thing that does bug me with Zyro’s interface is the somewhat-evident lack of functionality.
-Some features still feel a bit clunky and unpolished, and every once in a while, an occasional glitch occurs.
+The only thing that does bug me a little with Zyro’s interface functionality is that it feels like it’s still in the development process.
+Talking in general, few minor features still feel a bit unpolished, and every once in a while, an occasional glitch occurs.
 Admittedly, though, it might often be my own fault, given that I've tried to press everything I could out of the builder.

 This can, in fact, be a positive thing.
 When you're just starting out with website builders (given that you have no technical knowledge about them), it's cool to be able to have a tool that's developing at the same time you learn.
 And again - I would be much more skeptical if it wasn't for the amazing price of the builder.